On this page

 JSA employs AI in the following way:

-- Workplace Productivity: use tools like automated document summarisation and virtual assistants to streamline workflows and improve efficiency.
+- Workplace productivity: use tools like automated document summarisation and virtual assistants to streamline workflows and improve efficiency.

-- Analytics for Insights: used to identify, produce or understand insights within structured or unstructured materials via comprehensive data analysis.
+- Analytics for insights: used to identify, produce or understand insights within structured or unstructured materials via comprehensive data analysis.

 - Decision making and administrative action: support decision making or the taking of administrative action by guiding, assessing, or making a recommendation to a human decision maker.
+AI is not used for automated decision making.

 Domains